gordonbanderson/silverstripe-elastica/docs/en/HowDataIsIndexed.md

 When a search for 'Cambridge and Kent' is made, it will be broken down into it's shingles 'cambridge and', 'and kent', this provides 2 adjacent matches that are unique within the entire index for the document below.
-This will mean the indexed terms ranking higher in the search results.
+This will mean the phrase match ranking higher in the search results.

 ![Shingle Terms for the Description Field]